 We may have limitations on what we can investigate when reports of anti-social behaviour, noise, nuisance or other community safety issues are reported to us.

 The latest guidance on what is allowed during coronavirus is on this page.
 You should check the affected council services web page for latest info on whether any services are affected other than those listed here.

-Nottinghamshire Fire and Rescue Service has asked people not to have bonfires at this time.
-This is due to the increased health risks as well as unpleasantness for those enjoying their gardens.
+Ashfield District Council are advising residents to avoid having bonfires where possible.
+This is due to the increased health risks as well as unpleasantness for those enjoying their gardens etc.

 We understand you may be using this time to do jobs around your home or garden.
 Please be mindful of the impact it may have on your neighbours.
 You can always contact us if you're worried about the impact your DIY might have.